 Lorraine Weinkauf, the original “Grandma” of Grandma’s House, passes away peacefully in early 2018.
 She will be remembered by all of the families whose lives she touched and without whom Grandma’s House would not be what it is today!
 In her memory, Grandma’s Scholarship has been created for the children of Grandma’s House Staff.

-The focus for 2019 is to get our families more involved in our child care Centers.
-Parent Groups are established at each Center whereby parents share ideas for improving our menu, planning special activities for Week of the Young Child, and other family activities at each center.
+The focus for 2024 is to get our families more involved in our child care centers.
+Parent Groups are established at each center whereby families share ideas for improving our menu, planning special activities for Week of the Young Child, and other family activities at each center.

 Accreditations